angeldev96/tailwind-aspdotnet/README.md

 ```

 ## Step 9:
-Include the path to the CSS file in the layout file
+Include the path to the CSS file in the _Layout.cshtml file (Or the other views you need to style with tailwinds)
 ```sh
 <link rel="stylesheet" href="~/css/styles.css" asp-append-version="true" />
 ```